Itztonystark/J.A.R.V.I.S-BOT/README.md

 - `BOT_USERNAME`  =  Get the username of that Bot made from [@Botfather](https://t.me/botfather)

 ------
-### Repl
+### Session

     -To Get Details Of StringSession Follow Step:

-    - Go To Telegram And Search @UseTGXBot
+    - Go To Telegram And Search @Session_Generator_Tony_Bot
-    - Click Start
-    - Send Ur Phone Number To @UseTGXBot
-    - U Received Code From Telegram Like This=VGFK0rHbzaF
-    - Copy Ur Code
-    - Paste Ur Code in @UseTGXBot
-    - U Received APP ID
-    - Now Run StringSession Given Below:
+    - Or click the below image it will redirect you to the bot.

 [![String](https://te.legra.ph/file/85a68063ace8fd5a28596.jpg)](http://t.me/Session_Generator_Tony_Bot)

     - Click On START button